 Cockrell earned her master of musical arts in early music voice performance from the Yale School of Music, where she performed as the alto soloist in works by Telemann and Schütz with Masaaki Suzuki and the Yale Schola Cantorum and in Handel’s Messiah with the Yale Glee Club.
 Most recently, Cockrell was invited back to join Yale Schola Cantorum in their Germany tour as the soloist in Aaron Copland’s In the Beginning.

 In addition to performance, Cockrell is an active advocate for social justice and diverse representation in classical music.
-Along with two of her colleagues, Gloria Yin and Joe Lerangis, Cockrell co-founded New Muses Project in 2021 and now works as their Administrative Director.
+Along with two of her colleagues, Gloria Yin and Joe Lerangis, Cockrell co-founded New Muses Project in 2021.
 New Muses Project is a collective that aims to encourage justice-focused radical curiosity in classical music, and will do so through providing a streamlined database that is free and open to the public, frequent performances, transcription projects, and more.

 Cockrell holds degrees from Yale University (MMA), University of Minnesota (MM), and George Mason University (BM).